Tvalc/GCA/docs/Story/chapters/Ch1.md

   - Glitch Stick activates, revealing Glitch as a snarky holographic AI
   - Glitch explains he's a data courier whose memory was wiped
   - **Convergence Point**: First tenuous connection between worlds established
+  - As Glitch flickers into view, his holographic form momentarily distorts, displaying cryptic symbols and fragments of distant galaxies.
+He pauses, as if struggling to remember something important, then shakes it off with a snarky remark.
+Hazel feels an inexplicable sense of déjà vu, as if they and Glitch share a connection that goes beyond the digital world.
+  - Hazel and Glitch's first interaction is awkward but charged with a sense of destiny.
+Tom, observing their dynamic, steps into a protective role, forming the beginnings of a surrogate family unit within the chaos.

 ### Scene 7: First Digital Contact
 - **Location**: Mining facility computer lab